This document provides a guide to installing OpenOCD for ESP32-C3 and debugging using GDB. The document is structured as follows:

-Espressif has ported OpenOCD to support the ESP32-C3 processor and the multicore FreeRTOS, which will be the foundation of most ESP32-C3 apps, and has written some tools to help with features OpenOCD does not support natively.
+Espressif has ported OpenOCD to support the ESP32-C3 processor and the multi-core FreeRTOS （which is the foundation of most ESP32-C3 apps).
+Additionally, some extra tools have been written to provide extra features that OpenOCD does not support natively.

 How it Works?¶

-The key software and hardware to perform debugging of ESP32-C3 with OpenOCD over JTAG (Joint Test Action Group) interface is presented below and includes riscv32-esp-elf-gdb debugger, OpenOCD on chip debugger and JTAG adapter connected to ESP32-C3 target.
+The key software and hardware components that perform debugging of ESP32-C3 with OpenOCD over JTAG (Joint Test Action Group) interface is presented in the diagram below under the “Debugging With JTAG” label.
+These components include riscv32-esp-elf-gdb debugger, OpenOCD on chip debugger, and the JTAG adapter connected to ESP32-C3 target.

-Under “Application Loading and Monitoring” there is another software and hardware to compile, build and flash application to ESP32-C3, as well as to provide means to monitor diagnostic messages from ESP32-C3.
+Likewise, the “Application Loading and Monitoring” label indicates the key software and hardware components that allow an application to be compiled, built, and flashed to ESP32-C3, as well as to provide means to monitor diagnostic messages from ESP32-C3.

 The connection from PC to ESP32-C3 is done effectively with a single USB cable.
-This is made possible by the ESP32-C3 chip itself, which provides two USB channels, one for JTAG and one for the USB terminal connection.
-The USB cable should be connected the D+/D- USB pins of ESP32-C3 and not to the serial RxD/TxD throught an USB-to-UART chip.
+This is made possible by the ESP32-C3 chip itself, which provides two USB channels, one for JTAG and the other for the USB terminal connection.
+The USB cable should be connected to the D+/D- USB pins of ESP32-C3 and not to the serial RxD/TxD through a USB-to-UART chip.
 The proper connection is explained later in subsection Configuring ESP32-C3 Target.